ee538/final-project-sweetmaru/REPORT.md

 ### Conclusion:
 1. Priority queue is useful for an output requiring some certain orders.

-2. In TravellingTrojan, the method 2opt sacrifices accuracy to run faster and get a suboptimal solution.
+2. In TravellingTrojan, the method 2-opt and 3-opt sacrifices accuracy to run faster and get a suboptimal solution.
 We can compare the run time and results by the following graph.
 <p align="center"><img src="img/TravellingTrojan compare.png" alt="TravellingTrojan compare" width="500"/></p>